 is it being used mostly for polemics (fighting words)?
 Is it intended to abuse or dismiss an opponent?

 Who in the past has used the word, and what followed from it?

 If you find out what you really think of the Bible, it will lay the groundwork for how you learn Jesus through it.

 What Is Authentic?

 The Bible is what it claims to be, and is not an imitation or con job.
-It really is from God, and really is what God reveals to us about us, about our world, and about God.
+It really is where God reveals to us about us, about our world, and about God.
 It has authenticity.
 There are some well-publicized forums where they vote on what they believe is and isn't really historical, or is and isn't actually said by Jesus or the disciples.
-Their conclusions have at times been helpful in stripping away some of the illusions which have been shielded by Christian tradition.
+Their conclusions have at times been helpful in stripping away some of the illusions which have been shielded by Christian traditions and theologies.
 Yet, they seem bent on trying to create a new image of what Jesus was, and that image has a surreal feel to it -- it feels inauthentic.
 A sense develops that their 'historical Jesus' is a fascinating guy but not someone who would inspire me to follow, much less die.
 Yet the unavoidable fact is that this is exactly what he inspired in the people around him.
 The New Testament shows us an inspirational Jesus, an authority Jesus, a trustworthy Jesus, a Spirit-empowered Jesus, a Jesus who could inspire what we know happened thereafter.
 An authentic Jesus.
 And it says this Jesus did the one thing most ultimately worth doing, setting us back aright with the Father who loves us.
 It would take something that big, that genuine, to be worth more than a passing glance 2000 years later.
-Through the Bible, the Spirit gives you the authentic Jesus Christ, from whom authentic character and authentic happiness come.
+Through the Bible, the authentic Spirit gives you the authentic Jesus Christ, from whom authentic character and authentic happiness come.

-Other words for 'authentic' include:
+Synonyms for 'authentic' include:

 actual (existing in fact; in action at the time you are in; now existing.)